 As Club membership increased, the very popular interest group system was devised.
 Members have been involved in literature, plays, choral groups, nutrition, bridge, swimming, status of women, yoga, gourmet cooking, crafts, travel, coffee discussion groups, conversational French, cycling, walking, and attending movies.
 Members have also gone on a variety of jaunts for educational and cultural enrichment.

-Two CFUW Nanaimo members became National Presidents – Susan Murphy (2012-14) and Margaret Strongitharm (1982-1985).
-Jo Lane was National Treasurer and Finance Chair (1988-1990).
-When Margaret was President, the national office was located with the President here in Nanaimo, and Jo was Executive Secretary.
-Margaret and Jo were instrumental in finding a permanent home for CFUW in Ottawa in 1985.
+Two CFUW Nanaimo members became CFUW national President – Margaret Strongitharm (1982-1985) and Susan Murphy (2012-2014).
+Jo Lane was national Treasurer and Finance Chair (1988-1990).
+When Margaret was President, the national office was located with the President in Nanaimo, and Jo was Executive Secretary.
+Margaret and Jo were instrumental in finding a permanent Ottawa home for CFUW in 1985.

-The Club has advocated on many issues with local government, MLAs and MPs, and has successfully sponsored a BC Council and National resolution.
+The Club has advocated on many issues with local government, MLAs and MPs, and has successfully sponsored a BC Council and national resolution.
 The Club hosted three BC Council AGMs, most recently in 2007.
-The Club also had a very active Status of Women and Human Rights committee for several years, and it co-sponsored election debates for school trustees and for city councillors.
+The Club also had a very active Status of Women and Human Rights committee for several years, which co-sponsored election debates for school trustees and for city councillors.

-In the mid-2000’s, the Club adopted a set of priorities to guide its operations, adopted the national themes of Action, Advocacy and Education, and began to open many programs to the community.
-The Club again began outreach into the community, co-sponsoring an International Women’s Day event at the University and a Public Information Forum on Sexual Exploitation of Youth at John Barsby Secondary School.
+By the mid-2000’s, the Club adopted a set of priorities to guide its operations, adopted the national theme of Action, Advocacy and Education, and began to open many programs to the community.
+The Club again began outreach into the community, co-sponsoring an International Women’s Day event at Vancouver Island University and a Public Information Forum on Sexual Exploitation of Youth at John Barsby Secondary School.

-More recently, Club members have participated in City of Nanaimo Strategic Planning sessions, advocated in support of affordable housing, actively participated in the local Women’s Action Committee and invited women candidates for City Council to speak to members.
-The Club made a major donation to assist Nanaimo Community Kitchens, members have supported the Women’s Resources Centre, the Haven Society, Samaritan House, and donated clothing and toiletries to those in need throughout the year.
+Club members have participated in City of Nanaimo Strategic Planning sessions, advocated in support of affordable housing, actively participated in the local Women’s Action Committee and invited women candidates for City Council to speak to members.
+The Club made a major donation to assist Nanaimo Community Kitchens.
+Members have supported the Women’s Resources Centre, the Haven Society, Samaritan House, and donated clothing and toiletries to those in need throughout the year.

-In 2015 the club celebrated its 70th birthday; in 2016, it held a successful Person’s Day event, which continues today as the Celebration of Women’s History Month.
-An annual Presidents Picnic for Scholarships is held in late June.
-In 2017, the Club began to support the Students of the Tuition Waiver Program at VIU by providing a Thanksgiving dinner and Care Packages for the Christmas season.
+Several commemorative events occurred in 2015 for the 70th Anniversary.
+In 2016, the Club held a successful Person’s Day event, which continues today as the Celebration of Women’s History Month.
+An annual President’s Picnic for Scholarships is held each summer.
+In 2017, the Club began to support the students of the Tuition Waiver Program at VIU by providing a Thanksgiving dinner and care packages for the Christmas season.

 Club membership has continued to grow and is now over 130 members.
-Its Advocacy Action Interest Group has regenerated and is active on many issues.
 Programs are now called “Speaker Series” to attract a wider public audience.
-Challenges remain in filling leadership positions and staying relevant to members where demands on women’s time are heavy and their interests varied. it continues to be active in the community on issues important to members such as homelessness, child poverty, and education for women.
+Challenges remain in filling leadership positions and staying relevant to members where demands on women’s time are heavy and their interests varied.
+The club shares these challenges with other advocacy and volunteer organizations in this era.
+We continue to be active in the community on issues important to members such as homelessness, child poverty and education for women.